Welcome to Year 6

 SATS will take place in May 2018.
 Your child will sit tests which will measure their understanding and knowledge in: Spelling, Punctuation and Grammar (SPaG), Reading and Maths.
 It is of the upmost importance that between us, we do as much as possible to prepare your child to achieve their full potential in these tests.
 You can support your child by using the internet site ‘SATS online’ which provide previous SATS papers for your child to practise.
 ‘KS2 BBC Bitesize’ is also a good resource to use.

 Being able to read confidently is the key to enjoying and achieving at school.
 It is absolutely vital that your child reads at home everyday in order to make the maximum progress possible at school.
 Our School ’Reading Challenge’ will be continuing to encourage the children to develop or continue their passion for reading.
 We please ask that you sign their reading record once every school night and once over the weekend.

 Spellings will be handed out every Monday in order for your child to practise.
-They will then be tested on Friday.
-If your child is in a phonics group, they will receive their spellings on Fridays.
+They will then be tested on Monday.
 The children will receive a list of activities (topic based) and I expect them to complete at least 6 of these and hand them in at the end of the half term.

 Your child will be able to sign up for a wide variety of lunch time and after-school clubs from September.
 There will be a limited number of places, so children must sign up promptly.